-It should be noted that the Organization for Economic Co-operation and Development(OECD) has focused on what it terms as "harmful tax practices" and tax havens since 1998.
+Editor's Note: The Organization for Economic Co-operation and Development(OECD) has focused on what it terms as "harmful tax practices" and tax havens since 1998.
 While some parties have supported OECD's activities, noting that transparency is a key component of healthy financial activity, opponents of the OECD have pointed to the sanctity of tax policy within sovereign states.
 The OECD has maintained a "blacklist," in actuality "The List of Uncooperative Tax Havens" in their charge to increase transparency tax affairs.